MDAnalysis/UGM2023/hackathon/fix-an-issue/README.md

 We have plenty of issues available for you to work on in our [Issue Tracker]().
 For first time contributors, we encourage you to look at our list of [easy bugs]() to fix.
 Have a chat with us, to see which one would suit you best!
-When you found something, please let us know in the issue that you are working on it so that other attendees do not work on the same thing!
+When you find something, please let us know in the issue that you are working on it so that other attendees do not work on the same thing!